Are you in the market for a Class B Motorhome? If so, you're in luck! In this blog post, we discuss everything you need to know about Class B RVs.

 How Much Does a Class B Motorhome Cost?

 A Class B motorhome’s cost varies depending on its size, features, and age.
-On average, prices will range between $100,000 to $200,000.
+On average, prices will range between $50,000 to $200,000.
 However, some of the best Class B RVs can cost a lot more.
-For example, B+ motorhomes can cost over $300,000, while second-hand and custom models can cost well below $100,000.
+For example, B+ motorhomes can cost over $300,000, but you can pick up a second-hand pretty cheap.